 Finance Committee.
 The Finance committee will be proposed by the Nominating Committee and shall be appointed by the General Assembly, on the recommendation of the Council.
 The Finance Committee will be chaired by the Treasurer for the duration of his/her term.
-Members will include the Treasurer-Elect, the Chair of the Development Committee and the immediate past treasurer.
+Members will include the Treasurer-Elect, the Chair of the Development Committee and the Immediate Past Treasurer.
 At least one other member of the committee must have financial and/or accounting experience.
 The Finance Committee will oversee the finances of the IHPBA including any investment and re-investment of the funds belonging to the Association.
 The Committee will produce a report summarizing the association’s accounts, its income and expenses at least biennially.
 For their assistance they may employ a certified accountant.
 The Committee will advise the President and Executive Committee on financial planning including construction of a proposed annual budget submitted to the President annually no later than the first day of December.
 The Committee may also perform such other functions as assigned to it by the Council including oversight of the budget of the World Congress.
 The Committee will review the Corporation’s year-end financial results and if necessary make recommendations to the Executive Committee regarding disbursement of funds.
 The Committee will meet no less than four times each year either in person or by teleconference, such meetings to be convened by the Treasurer.

 Audit Committee.
-The Audit Committee will consist of between three and six Active Members, proposed by the Nominating Committee and appointed by the General Assembly, on the recommendation of the Council.
-The chairperson will serve one, two year term and come from within the Corporation’s experienced committee ranks.
+The Audit Committee will consist of between three and six Members, proposed by the Nominating Committee and appointed by the General Assembly, on the recommendation of the Council.
+The chairperson will serve one, two year term and may be re-appointed a maximum of twice.
 The other members of the Committee will serve one two-year term with the possibility for re-election.
-The Audit Committee will conduct a biennial, or if requested by Council, an annual review of the accounts of the Association and reports to the Council.
-The Audit Committee will then report their findings to the members at the Corporation’s General Assembly.
+The Audit Committee will conduct a biennial, or if requested by Council, an annual review of the accounts of the Association and report to the Council.
+The Treasurer will then report their findings to the members at the Corporation’s General Assembly.
 A certified accountant will normally be hired to assist with audits.
-The chairperson will convene this committee at least once per year to discuss any potential issues arising and conduct the committee’s business.
+The chairperson will convene this committee at least bienially to discuss any potential issues arising and conduct the committee’s business.
 Audits will ordinarily be carried out in the first months of the fiscal year prior to the filing of the Corporation’s tax return.
 The committee will also be responsible for auditing the final finances of the biennial World Congress.
 The Audit Committee has the authority to review all books, receipts and financial files of the Corporation’s Management Company upon request at any time without notice.